 Let’s have a quick look at the main menu screen before we move onto the sound.

-Going clockwise from top to bottom there is:
+Going clockwise from top to bottom:

 DAC duties are handled by the Cirrus Logic CS42L51.
 The T6 sounds quite similar to many of the budget DAPs that I’ve reviewed with a bit of a warm tilt and a little extra bass bump.
 However, it seems to be a little more resolving and adds a touch more air to treble notes than the competition.
 There are no pops or hissing in the sound in both low and high gain modes.
 For testing, I mostly left the player on high gain even though I was predominantly pairing with low impedance IEMs.